Conflicts of Interest

 Raising concerns and investigating breaches

-It is the duty of each individual (ICB employee, ICB member, committee or sub-committee member) to speak up about genuine concerns in relation to the administration of the ICB’s policy on Conflicts of Interest management.
+It is the duty of everyone to speak up about genuine concerns in relation to the administration of the ICB’s policy on Conflicts of Interest management.
 If an individual has any such concerns, they should not ignore such suspicions or investigate the matter themselves.

-Any NHS Humber and North Yorkshire ICB employee, ICB member, committee or sub-committee member should also refer to the ICB’s Raising Concerns Whistleblowing Policy, details of which can be found here.
+Any NHS Humber and North Yorkshire ICB employee, ICB member, committee or sub-committee member should also refer to the ICB’s Freedom to Speak Up Policy details which can be found here.

 Click here for the NHS Humber and North Yorkshire ICB gifts and hospitality register.